Jurickson Profar Player Props: Rockies vs. Yankees

 - The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Yankees have a 3.78 team ERA that ranks sixth across all league pitching staffs.
+- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.82).

-- The Yankees rank 13th in baseball in home runs surrendered (99 total, 1.1 per game).
+- Yankees pitchers combine to give up 102 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Rodon (0-1) gets the starting nod for the Yankees, his second of the season.
+- Schmidt (4-6) gets the starting nod for the Yankees in his 19th start of the season.
+He has a 4.40 ERA in 88 2/3 innings pitched, with 87 strikeouts.

-- His last appearance came on Friday against the Chicago Cubs, when the left-hander tossed 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- His most recent time out was in relief on Sunday when the right-hander threw scoreless two-thirds of an inning against the Chicago Cubs without allowing a hit.

+- The 27-year-old has put up an ERA of 4.40, with 8.9 strikeouts per nine innings, in 19 games this season.
+Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.